mscheltienne/meg-tests/doc/meg-triggers.rst

 .. note::

-    This channel is disabled by default and it is not possible to change the default.
+    ``STI102`` is disabled by default and it is not possible to change the default.
+It is however possible to create the project specific settings which have to be reloaded at the start of every new acquisition.

 Triggers from the stimulation PC
 --------------------------------